-Get Help Today.
-(800) 516-4357
+Get Help Now (800) 516-4357

 Excessive alcohol use can have long-term effects on the brain and cause several health complications.
 While alcohol may only have short-term effects on balance, speech, judgment, and memory, excessive amounts can also cause negative health consequences, including permanent brain damage or death.
 This article delves into the short and long-term effects of alcohol on the brain, alcohol-related brain diseases and conditions, and how much alcohol is too much.
-If you or someone you know is struggling with alcohol use, an addiction treatment program can help you regain control over your life.

-Struggling with Addiction?
+Struggling with Alcohol Addiction?
 Get Help Now

 Excessive alcohol use can damage the brain, causing a number of health complications.